 - 1st Hour – Free

 The first hour of free parking is available to anyone who visits New York-New York, though Nevada residents actually get slightly longer.
-If they can provide proper ID, like a passport, locals will be granted three hours of parking with no charge whatsoever.
+If they can provide proper ID, such as a NV state driver’s license, locals will be granted three hours of parking with no charge whatsoever.

 If your visit to New York-New York is going to be a short one, then the one-hour grace period of free parking will come in extremely handy.
 For most, though, this won’t be enough time – the resort is huge!